nette/php-generator/readme.md

 Compatibility Table
 -------------------

+- PhpGenerator 4.1 is compatible with PHP 8.0 to 8.3
 - PhpGenerator 4.0 is compatible with PHP 8.0 to 8.3
 - PhpGenerator 3.6 is compatible with PHP 7.2 to 8.2
 - PhpGenerator 3.2 – 3.5 is compatible with PHP 7.1 to 8.0